MaryJo-Alba/cs50-final-project/README.md

 # cs50-final-project
-# Foobar
+# Lunch Lite

-Foobar is a Python library for dealing with word pluralization.
+Lunch Lite is a Python-based mobile application designed for all those people who struggle with sticking to a diet due to the fact that they mostly eat on the street.

 ## Installation